Sencha – Den's Tea website

 The harvest season is also a big factor affecting quality.
 The best quality green teas are produced in the 1st flush or harvest in Japan.
 For the 2nd and 3rd flush, the quality becomes lower.

-The tea plant is hardy with lots of energy and there are generally 3 to 4 harvests during the picking season.
-In April or May, new buds are flushed when the weather becomes warm.
 After the first harvest, new buds reappear in about a month.
 There is another harvest and the cycle repeats itself.
 There is only a month or so between each flush until autumn.
 During the winter the plants go dormant and during this hibernation the tea tree builds up much nutrition from the land.
 In the spring, the first new buds have all the nutrition from the 6 winter months and they are full of flavor.
 That's why the first flush tea is the best quality.

 green tea sencha manufacturing process